Barmouth Lifeboat Station: 1939 onwards

 A new lifeboat station was constructed on the promenade, to the west of the town in 2004.
-Costing £1.23 million, it provided up-to-date facilities for the crew, and is able to house both the All-weather lifeboat, the Inshore lifeboat, and both launch tractors.
+Costing £1.23 million, it provided up-to-date facilities for the crew, and is able to house the All-weather lifeboat, the Inshore lifeboat, and both launch tractors.

-A new All-weather lifeboat arrived in March 2019, and was named 13-30 Ella Larsen (ON 1337) later that year.
+The station received a new All-weather lifeboat on 10 March 2019.
+The £2.2 million lifeboat was primarily funded by The Basil Larsen 1999 Charitable Trust, and at a ceremony on 8 June 2019, the boat was formally handed to the RNLI.
+She was then passed to the care of the Barmouth branch of the RNLI, and named 13-30 Ella Larsen (ON 1337).

 Barmouth is an RNLI "Explore" category station whereby, subject to operational requirements and availability of staff, visitors can look around the station.
 An RNLI Visitor Centre, and gift shop, are also housed within the building.